-In casual American English, "I knew he threw the ball right through the new window" sounds like "ahy NOO hee THROO dhuh BAHL RAHYT throo dhuh NOO WIHN-doh".
-Several things happen here, and the headline one is the Unreleased Stops: the final stop consonant closes without a puff of air.
+Americans pronounce "I knew he threw the ball right through the new window" as "ahy NOO hee THROO dhuh BAHL RAHYT throo dhuh NOO WIHN-doh" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Unreleased Stops — the final stop consonant closes without a puff of air.
+It lands on right, the kind of sound shift that makes everyday speech feel effortless.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.